 Use the Drive Belt Gauge to identify any abnormal wear.
 Measure across the top of the V-belt (in multiple locations) using a Vernier caliper.
 Do not squeeze the belt as doing so may produce an inaccurate measurement.
-The V-belt must be at least 28.5 mm (500) or 35.0 mm (550/700) at any point.
+The V-belt must be at least 35.0 mm at any point.